Sales Tax FAQs

 How do I make a payment for Sales & Use Tax online?

-- Pay taxes online at the Nevada Tax Center.
+• Pay taxes online at My Nevada Tax.
 Login, or register and create an account if you do not have one.

 What items are subject to Sales Tax in Nevada?